abbycarr/MA-education-machine-learning/README.md

 ### The Dataset:
 The datasets was compiled from various sets of data available from the Massachusetts Department of Education on school districts in a given year.
 Each row of pre-existing data is the data for a MA school district over a single school year.

-Take a look at the Dataset Information file (to be uploaded by Monday, Nov.
-2nd) to view a complete project description along with specific information on our dataset values and its machine learning potential.
+Take a look at the Dataset Information file to view a complete project description along with specific information on our dataset values and its machine learning potential.